DASPRiD/koa-jsonapi-zod/README.md

 };
 ```

-You can the define that context as generic parameter in both the `SerializeManager` as well as your `EntitySerializer`
+Each serializer can define its own context, and it will be accessible separately for each serializer.
+Since the context
-instances.
-Since the context is always an optional property, you can then perform checks like this in e.g. your
+is always an optional property, you can then perform checks like this in e.g. your `getAttributes()` implementation:
-`getAttributes()` implementation:

 ```typescript
 const attributes: Record<string, unknown> = {